WilliamBak6/R-Data-Visualisation-Display1/README.md

 This is a little display of some R Data Visualisation.
 We will mainly use the packages ggplot2,ggthemes, wordcloud, tm and ggrepel

 # About the Repository
+We are working with some trains data in French stations.
+We want to show readers some informations about the delays, the cancelled trains and see which stations, which cities, which region, are use to troubles.

 ## Some Graph Visualisation